Zijin Mining Acquires Zangge Mining

 Julong Copper, once a subsidiary of Zangge Mining, now belongs partially to Zijin Mining, as the latter acquired a 50.1% stake in 2020.
 This copper mine is notable for having the highest recorded metallic resource in China at 25.88 million tons and is expected to hit a production capacity of 150,000 tons per year in response to Zijin Mining's investment and development efforts.

-Ultimately, the acquisition of Zangge Mining by Zijin Mining differs from conventional strategic moves, representing a calculated expansion into burgeoning sectors with substantial upside potential
+Ultimately, the acquisition of Zangge Mining by Zijin Mining differs from conventional strategic moves, representing a calculated expansion into burgeoning sectors with substantial upside potential.
+With its rich reserves, diversified mineral servicing portfolio, and solid backing from Zijin, Zangge Mining is on the cusp of transformative growth in a dynamic industry landscape.

 Post Comment